arranhamlet/long_covid_paper/README.md

 # Fitting the model

 This is carried out using the file "R/1_fit_model_to_data.R".
 The user loads in the data and specifies the names of the parameters to fit, the starting, lower and upper values.
-The function `fitting_results()`
+The function `fitting_results()` takes in this data, and other background information, to utilise the function `optim()` from the **stats** package to fit the model the [least squares method](https://en.wikipedia.org/wiki/Least_squares).
+Model predictions are compared to the [Househould Pulse Long COVID estimates](https://www.cdc.gov/nchs/covid19/pulse/long-covid.htm) to gauge the accuracy of the model.

+The results of this process are then saved and used in the next section.

+# Running the model

 # Model description